 Build your own wine rack

-If you are somewhat good with woodworking you can make your own.
+If you are somewhat good at woodworking you can make your own.
 You will need the following power tools at minimum-Drill, Jig Saw, Power Sander, and a Router, mine is mounted in a table.
-Rough file, sandpaper, measuring tape, square and pencil will make this job easier.
+A rough file, sandpaper, measuring tape, square, and pencil will make this job easier.

 I start with a blank piece of wood and mark for my round holes for the bottle and glasses.
 I found the 1 1/4 inch hole for the bottle works best and the 3/4 inch hole for the glasses works well.